instantcommerce/next-api-decorators/examples/with-next-auth/README.md

 ## Getting started

-Create your `.env` file by copying the `.env.example` file and modify its content.
+Create your `.env` file by copying the `.example.env` file and modify its content.

 ```bash
 $ yarn